ajsmith607/undergo/readme.md

-This is my personal custom Hugo base theme implemented as a Hugo module.
+A custom Hugo base theme implemented as a Hugo module.

 My basic approach to creating this theme: